mrllama123/computer-setup/README.md

 # computer-setup
-anisible playbook that automates installing the packages i need for my linux machines
+anisible playbook that automates installing the packages i need for my linux machine running xfce edition of manjaro (will make it more genralised in the future)